 People from many nations will pass by this city and will ask one another, “Why has the LORD done such a thing to this great city?”
 And the answer will be: “Because they have forsaken the covenant of the LORD their God and have worshiped and served other gods.”
 Jeremiah 22:8-9

-People from other nations were surprised at the destruction of Jerusalem.
+People from other nations wondered at the destruction of Jerusalem.
 It was a ‘great’ city and the terrain made it easier to defend than other places.
 The only way they could understand such events was to explain it in terms of a broken covenant.

-Israel was supposed to be a light to the other nations to show them how good it was to be in covenant with their God—the one true God—and attract others to join them in worshipping him.
-Instead they had become a bad example showing what utter destruction occurs as a result of unfaithfulness.
+Israel was supposed to be a light to the other nations to show them how good it was to be in covenant with God—the one true God—and attract others to join them in worshipping him.
+Instead, they became a bad example showing what utter destruction occurs as a result of unfaithfulness.

 Our witness as Christians has a big impact on those around us who are wanting to know if being a Christian makes a difference.
 Let’s be light in our world so others will want to worship the one true God.